archivesunleashed/archivesunleashed.org/content/aut/lesson.md

 ![import report](/images/gephi-2.png)

-You'll now see the following basic layout.
+You'll now see the following basic layout in the Overview tab.
 Not too useful, is it?
 Let's begin by creating a new layout, which you'll see highlighted here below:

 ![basic graph](/images/gephi-3.png)

 Select the layout tab at left, and select "Yifan Hu Proportional."
 Leave the values default, but you can begin to play with the figures and see what it does.
-To lay the graph out, please click the "run" button.
+To lay the graph out, click the "run" button.

 The following image shows what this looks like after clicking "run" on the default visualization.